Vadim-Borovikov/SendSMS/README.md

 # Configure and install
 - Replace connection string in _Web.config_ with a connection string to your MySql Data Base.
+- Replace LogFilePath's value in _Web.config_ with a desired path for the SMS log file in a existing folder.
 - At IIS Manager:
   - Create new Application Pool v4.0.
   - Add new Application on your site with this pool and path where project was downloaded/published to.